Jenny Ondioline

 Jenny Ondioline is a 1993 EP by the Anglo-French band Stereolab, which served as the lead single from the album Transient Random-Noise Bursts with Announcements.
 It was released on CD and 10" vinyl.
 Its tracks were later re-released on the Oscillons from the Anti-Sun compilation.

 In the UK, some copies were stickered with the message "Includes French Disco", due to that track receiving an unexpected amount of airplay on British radio.
 "French Disco" was also given co-billing with "Jenny Ondioline" on the UK Singles chart, on which it was Stereolab's first entry, peaking at number 75.

 The EP was the first Stereolab release on Elektra Records in the USA.
 At the group's request, and in keeping with their "retro" aesthetic, the artwork for this and most subsequent Stereolab releases used the 1970s Elektra logo (a slightly revised version of which was subsequently reintroduced and remains in use today) instead of the then-current logo.

-"Jenny Ondioline" was voted #39 in John Peel's Festive Fifty for 1993.
+"Jenny Ondioline" was voted number 39 in John Peel's Festive Fifty for 1993.
 The re-recorded version of "French Disko" (see below) was voted #5 in the same poll, and #36 in the All-Time Festive Fifty broadcast in January 2000.

 "French Disko" was later covered by Editors as a bonus track on their single "Munich".
 Other acts to have covered the song include Theoretical Girl, Cineplexx and The Raveonettes.